getreu/tp-note/docs/source/tpnote--manpage.md

-When creating a new header for a new or an existing note file, a linguistic language detection algorithm tries to determine in what natural language the note file was written.
+When creating a new header for a new or an existing note file, a linguistic language detection algorithm tries to determine in what natural language the note file is authored.
 Depending on the context, the algorithm processes as
 input: the header field '`title:`' or the first sentence of the text body.
 The natural language detection algorithm is implemented as a template filter named '`get_lang`', which is used in various Tera content templates